-Well you could cover them with landscape cloth or burlap, or you could bury them with mulch for the entire winter.
+Well, you could cover them with landscape cloth or burlap, or you could bury them with mulch for the entire winter.
 Landscape cloth should let the light in and theoretically could be kept on through all danger of frost.
 I don’t do this.
-Did you notice my tagline, “for the casual gardener”?

-You could-and I’ve done this once or twice-run outside and cover them with plastic bags, tarps or anything on hand, when there is a frost warning in the spring.
-But it you have several plants or if you get busy with the many other things in your life that may not be doable.
+You can, and I’ve done this once or twice, run outside and cover them with plastic bags, tarps or anything on hand when there is a frost warning in the spring.
+But if you have several plants or if you get busy with the many other things in your life that may not be possible.

-I enjoy the beautiful foliage on a couple of mine that are pretty on their own and if we have a warm spring, the flowers are a bonus.
+I enjoy the beautiful foliage on a couple of my mopheads that are pretty on their own.
+If we have a warm spring, the flowers are a bonus.
 Check out H. macrophylla “Variegata and Lady in Red” in the gallery below.

-I also enjoy growing hydrangeas that only bloom on new wood such as H. paniculta varieties and H. arborescens.
-They are different from the mopheads and I don’t believe there are any that are blue, but there is a newer H. arborescens, ‘Invincibelle Spirit,’ that is a reliable bloomer with pink flowers shown above.
+I also enjoy growing hydrangeas that only bloom on new wood such as H. paniculata varieties and H. arborescens.
+They are different from the mopheads and I don’t believe there are any that are blue.
+However, there are some that are pink, such as H. arborescens, ‘Invincibelle Spirit II,’ and H. paniculata ‘Pinky Winky’.

-If you do have any H. macrophyllas (mopheads), and this is also true for H. quercifolia or oakleaf hydrangea, don’t prune them unless there are dead branches or if it really needs shaping realizing that you may lose some blooms if you do.
+If you do have any H. macrophyllas (mopheads), and this is also true for H. quercifolia or oakleaf hydrangea, don’t prune them at all unless there are dead or diseased branches.
+Or, if it really needs shaping realizing that you may lose some blooms if you do.
 Deadheading spent flowers is okay.

-If you have H. arborescens or H. paniculata you can, and I do, prune them in the late winter.
-The pruning keeps them in line and prevents them from getting too big and floppy.
+If you have H. arborescens or H. paniculata you can prune them in the late winter.
+The pruning keeps them in line, helps promote flower growth and prevents them from getting too big and floppy.

 Here in zone 6a, I’ve found planting mopheads near the foundation of the home seems to work well in normal winter conditions.
 I don’t know if it’s the heat from the home or the protection it provides, but unless we have an unusually brutal winter, they perform well even with a frost.

-Hydrangeas seems to love water, maybe that’s why they have the word “hydra” in their name, and will droop during a hot afternoon.
+Hydrangeas seem to love water.
+Maybe that’s why they have the word “hydra” in their name and often will droop during a hot afternoon.
 A little drooping is okay.
-Some stress may actually push them into to flowering more, but if they still are drooping when the weather cools down, get out the hose.
+If they still are drooping in the early evening when the weather cools down, get out the hose.

-Love dried hydrangeas?
-Wait until the flowers begin to dry out a bit on their own, then cut them and place them in a vase with two to three inches of water.
-Once the water dries out, they will begin to naturally dry, and in a short time, and you will have an everlasting bouquet.
+Do you love the look of dried hydrangeas?
+Wait until the flowers begin to dry out a bit on their own.
+Then cut them and place them in a vase with two to three inches of water.
+Once the water dries out, they will begin to naturally dry.
+In a short time you will have an everlasting bouquet.
 Read more about drying hydrangeas.